dhirajp1603/BDM/README.md

 - **Code**: Dive into the Excel spreadsheets and Python scripts used for data analysis and cleaning.
 (Python code will be uploaded soon) 🧑‍💻
 - **Data**: Access the raw and cleaned data from Ronak Super Market, ready for exploration and analysis. 📊
-- **Presentation**: View our PowerPoint slides that summarize the key findings, insights, and recommendations.
-(Will be uploaded soon) 📑
+- **Presentation**: View our PowerPoint slides that summarize the key findings, insights, and recommendations. 📑

 ## 🔍 Data Collection and Cleaning